 Nuevo Leon is 24,800 square miles large.
 It has a population of 4,745, 535 people as the eighth-most populous state.
 The capital is Monterrey.
 Major cities of Nuevo Leon include Santa Catarina, Guadalupe, Apodaca, San Nicolas de Los Garza, and San Pedro Garza Garcia.
 The state is one of the smartest in Mexico.
 Nuevo Leon claims one of the country’s lowest rates of illiteracy.

 Nuevo Leon has an arid climate.
 There are three geographic regions to Nuevo Leon: semi-dry, desert, and temperate mountain zones.
-The large Monterrey metropolitan area receives water from the San Juan River.
-The mountainous region features pine and oak forests in many areas.
+The large city of Monterrey receives water from the San Juan River.
+The mountainous region has pine and oak forests in many areas.
 The plains feature flora like agave and yucca.
-This region is immensely popular for tourism—particularly with outdoor enthusiasts who visit to rappel, rock climb, and camp.
+This region is popular for tourism.
+Tourist activities include: rappel, rock climb, and camp.
 The state is also known for its caves, waterfalls, and scenic vistas.
-The desert regions are filled with dramatic scenes, as well, and also attract tourists.
+The desert regions are filled with dramatic scenes that also attract tourists.
 Cumbres National Park is in the Sierra Madre Oriental near Monterrey and is a famous tourist attraction.
 Animals in the area include bobcats, white-tailed deer, boars, badgers, and roadrunners.

 Archeologists assert that people were hunting and gathering in the region of Nuevo Leon by 8900 B.C.
 They also maintain that nearly 250 indigenous tribes were in the area and many around the part of present-day Monterrey.
 However, by the time of Spanish arrival, the region did not boast significant settlements.
 Home tribes were still mostly nomadic, relying on hunting and gathering practices.
 Alvar Nunez Cabeza de Vaca came to Nuevo Leon in 1535.
 However, significant colonization efforts did not occur until the 1600s.
 During this time missionaries were trying to convert the Native Americans to Catholicism.